Underwatering a Money Tree

 Check moisture at the braided trunk base as well as the general soil, since the braid can trap or shed water unevenly compared with a single-stem trunk, occasionally leaving one section of soil drier than the rest even after a normal watering.

-A gap between the dried soil and the pot wall means a straight pour will just funnel down that channel and out the drainage holes — water in two stages a few minutes apart instead, giving the mix time to reabsorb moisture around the woody trunk base before adding more.
+If a gap has formed between the dried soil and the pot wall, a straight pour will just funnel down that channel and out the drainage holes; water in two stages a few minutes apart instead, giving the mix time to reabsorb moisture around the woody trunk base before adding more.

 Give the compound leaflets a day or two to regain their normal rigidity after watering, since each leaflet cluster rehydrates as a unit and won't visibly firm up all at once.